-With the popularity and availability of 3D printers growing exponentially, big businesses and home office professionals alike are using these printers to create an endless possibility of objects.
-As with all new technologies and manufacturing processes, the initial excitement may overshadow important health and safety related cautions.
+With the popularity and availability of 3D printers growing exponentially, big businesses and home office professionals alike are using these printers to create an endless possibility of 3D replicated items.
+As with all new technologies and manufacturing processes, the initial excitement may overshadow important health and safety related precautions.
 For example, studies have found that Ultrafine Particles (UFP) are emitted from desktop 3D printers during operation.
-This occurs when the feedstock filament is heated before being laid down in very thin layers.
-This filament can be comprised of a host of material including styrene, acrylonitrile butadiene styrene (ABS) and polylactic acid (PLA).
-While UFP is practically invisible to the naked eye, it is vital to implement a source-capture respiratory engineering safety control to capture these microscopic particles.
-If UFP is inhaled, there is a likelihood that the particles will deposit in the lungs and in the head's airways; allowing travel through the olfactory nerve and into the brain, ultimately causing adverse health effects.
-For more detailed information, read our blog post on 3D printing.
+This occurs when the feedstock filament is heated before being laid down into very thin layers.
+This filament can be comprised of a host of materials including acrylonitrile butadiene styrene (ABS) and polylactic acid (PLA).
+While UFP is practically invisible to the naked eye, it is vital to implement a source-capture respiratory engineering safety control to trap or remove these microscopic particles.
+If UFP is inhaled, there is a likelihood that the particles will deposit into the lungs and respiratory airways; allowing travel through the olfactory nerve and into the brain, ultimately causing adverse health effects.

 Designed and engineered to remove fumes and particulates left by 3d printing, our, American Made and Manufactured, air filtration systems are the perfect addition to regulate the harmful air left from 3d printing.
 Our 3D printer fume extractors are highly effective filtration systems that not only protect the operator from potentially hazardous fumes, but it also helps maintain the integrity of the 3d printing machine.

 Noted by researchers “…caution should be used when operating some commercially available 3D printers in unvented or inadequately filtered indoor environments."